 Preparation

 Start by cleaning the methi leaves.
-We need 8 oz (225 grams) of cleaned leaves.
+We need 8 oz (225 grams) of leaves.

 Dip the leaves in a large pot filled with water for a few minutes and rub them gently.
 The dirt will settle down at the bottom of the pot.
-Gently remove the leaves from the top and repeat this process 2-3 times until the water runs clear.
-You can also add a teaspoon of baking soda or vinegar to the water to get rid of pesticides if any.
+Remove the leaves from the top and repeat this process 2-3 times until the water clears.
+You can also add a teaspoon of baking soda or vinegar to the water to eliminate pesticides.

 Chop the leaves roughly and then use them to make the sabzi.
-There is no need to finely chop the leaves as they will wilt once cooked.
+There is no need to chop the leaves finely as they will wilt once cooked finely.

 Note – You can pluck the methi leaves from the stem, wrap the leaves in a newspaper and keep the bundle in a box in the refrigerator for 5-6 days.
 Just wash and chop when ready to make the stir fry.